Conal84/MS1-salford-squash-centre/README.md

 ### Social media
 * Plan: Include social media links for the squash court to improve the user experience and to make this infromation easily available.
 This also increases the professional sense of the squash centre.
-* Implementation: Social media links have been added to the footer of the site
+* Implementation: Social media links have been added to the footer of the site.
 * Result: The links stand out on the footer and change color when the user hovers over them.
 * Verdict: This element of the website has passed this test.